A Whale's Worth

-Killer whales are seeing an increasing threat in pollutants, acoustic and physical disturbance and diminishing food supply in their marine environment.
-As these mammals rely heavily on sound to hunt, feed and communicate, the increasing noise from ships, sonar, and seismic testing is creating a stressful environment.
+Killer whales are seeing an increasing amount of threats such as pollutants, acoustic and physical disturbance and diminishing food supply in their marine environment.
+As these mammals rely heavily on sound in order to to hunt, feed and communicate, the increasing noise from ships, sonar, and seismic testing is creating a stressful environment.
 Recent approval for large-scale development projects in BC will see a seven-fold increase in tanker traffic per month starting from Burnaby, BC, further increasing the acoustic and physical disturbance as well as pose threats of potential oil spills in critical killer whale habitat in the Salish Sea.
 In recent years, the fish-eating Southern Resident killer whales, currently listed as endangered, have been seeing a decline in their primary food supply, Chinook salmon.
 In order to fully protect some of these majestic creatures from disappearing from our coastline, a recovery plan that addresses prey shortages, vessel disturbance, reduction of shipping noise, commitments to marine protected areas and longer term action on marine pollutants needs to be addressed.

-- Learn more about killer whales in BC and share what you’ve learned with others.
+Learn more about killer whales in BC and share what you’ve learned with others.

-- Let your MP know how you feel - A template and the number to call can be found here.
+Let your MP know how you feel - Contact information can be found here.

-- Tell the Federal Government to strengthen its killer whale Action Plan - Take a look at the final plan for 2019 measures to protect southern resident killer whales here.
+Tell the Federal Government to strengthen its killer whale Action Plan - Take a look at the final plan for 2019 measures to protect southern resident killer whales here.